jonaldoalix/Portfolio-Website/README.md

 ## To Personalize

 Once you have a copy of the repo installed locally:
-- Open the .env.example file and add in your tokens and values.
+- Copy the .env.example file and name it .env.
+Uncomment and populate the variables you intend to use and then save it.
 - Open the portfolio.js file and modify the values in the file to customize the contents of the portfolio.
 - Open the _globalColor.scss file and modify the colors as desired to make the aesthetics to your liking.
 - Replace images and animations as desired to complete personalizing the portfolio.